 - Nudity is provocative and gets attention.
 So does profanity (Amanda Fucking Palmer, like Martin Atkins, likes to use the word fuck a lot).
 It implies an honesty and anti-authoritarian vibe that many people find attractive.
 Palmer does the nude thing a lot.
 Is it a feminist statement or simply pandering to baser male (or female) voyeurism?
 You decide.

 - Hard work, energy persistence and vision is everything.
-Read this article about Amanda Palmer and you realize she has had a vision for her art for years, and an incredible work ethic.
+Read this article about Amanda Palmer and you realize Palmer has had a vision for her art for years, as well as an incredible work ethic.

 - Being a social media fiend makes communicating with fans more personal.
 Follow her on her blog or Twitter, and you will see what I mean.

 - You are an entertainer first, and live performance is everything.
-Being a great studio artist isn’t enough, you have to deliver a great live performance, regularly.
-Concerts must be performance art, fan communication performance art – everything is performance art.
+Being a great studio artist isn’t enough, you have to deliver a great live performance – regularly.
+Concerts must be performance art, fan communication is also performance art – everything is performance art.
 It creates so many more opportunities to create stories, which, as we all know, are where it’s at in marketing these days.

 - Having opinions on current events and doing something about it gains you visibility.
 For example, Palmer organized this Twitter data collection and PR coup on healthcare recently.
 She didn’t make any money doing this, but she was making a political statement, and, one could argue, being altruistic about using her celebrity to shine a light on an important national issue, especially for musicians.

 - Being unapologetically yourself is important.
 No, actually, it’s critical.
 I guess you can be a recluse and be a successful artist (Jeff Magnum of Neutral Milk Hotel, or Lauryn Hill), but being yourself out loud is probably going to be more successful, faster.